The New Grove Dictionary of Music and Musicians: Second edition

-Publication of the second edition of The New Grove was accompanied by a Web-based version, Grove Music Online.
-It too, attracted some initial criticism, for example for the way in which images were not incorporated into the text but kept separate.
+Publication of the 2nd edition of The New Grove was accompanied by a Web-based version, Grove Music Online.
+It also attracted some initial criticism, such as for the way in which images were not incorporated into the text but kept separate.

 Grove Music Online and Oxford Music Online

 The complete text of The New Grove is available to subscribers to the online service Grove Music Online.

 Grove Music Online includes a large number of revisions and additions of new articles.
 In addition to the 29 volumes of The New Grove second edition, Grove Music Online incorporates the four-volume New Grove Dictionary of Opera (ed.
 Stanley Sadie, 1992) and the three-volume New Grove Dictionary of Jazz, second edition (ed.
 Barry Kernfeld, 2002), The Grove Dictionary of American Music and The Grove Dictionary of Musical Instruments, comprising a total of more than 50,000 articles.
 The current editor-in-chief of Grove Music, the name given to the complete slate of print and online resources that encompass the Grove brand, is University of Pittsburgh professor Deane Root.
 He assumed the editorship in 2009.

 The dictionary, originally published by Macmillan, was sold in 2004 to Oxford University Press.
-Since 2008 Grove Music Online has served as a cornerstone of Oxford University Press's larger online research tool Oxford Music Online, which remains a subscription-based service.
+Since 2001 Grove Music Online has served as a cornerstone of Oxford University Press's larger online research tool Oxford Music Online, which remains a subscription-based service.
 As well as being available to individual and educational subscribers, it is available for use at many public and university libraries worldwide, through institutional subscriptions.

 Grove Music Online identifies itself as the eighth edition of the overall work.

-Status

-The New Grove is often the first source that English-speaking musicologists use when beginning research or seeking information on most musical topics.
-Its scope and extensive bibliographies make it exceedingly valuable to any scholar with a grasp of the English language.